gael-cms/gaeilgeoir/README.md

 # ![](chrome/images/icon48.png)aeilgeoir

-A Google Chrome extension that transforms a curated list of websites into Irish.
+A web browser extension that transforms a curated list of websites into Irish.

 ## Adding Translations